 - Support some existing country residential areas to remain as viable communities. - Support the retention of existing country residential areas identified as transition areas until change to an industrial or commercial use is deemed desirable. - Ensure that the impact of commercial and industrial development on country residential development is minimized through the implementation of appropriate interface policies and design guidelines.

-Map 5: Land Use Strategy and Map 6: Hamlet of Conrich shows the country residential areas within the plan boundary that are expected to remain as country residential developments.
+Map 5: Land Use Strategy shows the country residential areas within the plan boundary that are expected to remain as country residential developments.